webarch-coop/ansible-role-quota/README.md

+## Ansible Quota Role

+The `quota_dir` has to be a partition and this role will fail if it isn't.

-You can set these variables:
+You can set these optional variables:

  * quota_dir
  * quota_name